Tulsidas Balaram

 Tulsidas Balaram (30 November 1936 – 16 February 2023), also known as Tulsidas Balaraman, was an Indian footballer.
 Balaram represented India in multiple international tournaments, including the Asian Games, the Mederka Cup and the Olympics.
 Along with P. K. Banerjee and Chuni Goswami, Balaram was part of an acclaimed trio of players that helped propel India into what is widely regarded as its golden age of football during the 1950s and 60s.

 Balaram made his mark playing football for the East Bengal of Kolkata, and captained the team in 1961–62.
 He predominantly played as a center or left-wing forward In 1962, he received Arjuna Award from the Government of India.

 He retired after playing for eight years due to a tuberculosis diagnosis at the age of 27.

 Early life

-Balaram was born on October 4, 1936, in Ammuguda, a village near Secunderabad in British-occupied Hyderabad.
+Balaram was born into a Tamil dalit family on October 4, 1936, in Ammuguda, a village near Secunderabad in British-occupied Hyderabad.
 Despite being born into poverty, Balaram showed interest in football from a young age.
 He recalls getting his first pair of football boots by convincing a cobbler to repurpose an old pair of torn police shoes.
 When he was 19, he was encouraged by Syed Abdul Rahim to try out for the Hyderabad team for the 1956 Santosh Trophy.
 Rahim provided Balaram with a monthly allowance for a bicycle so that he could commute from his village to practice in Hyderabad.